bplower/bplower/README.md

 ## Heya, I'm Brahm! 👋

 I'm a senior software engineer with a focus on backend services and systems design.
-I prefer brevity, explicitness and self discovery in my tools, and have consequently grown to love Rust, Go, and Tailwind, among a myriad of other daily utilities.
+I prefer brevity, explicitness and self discovery in my tools, and have consequently grown to love Rust, Go, HTMX, and Tailwind, among a myriad of other daily utilities.

 My other outposts online are 🏕
 - 🏡 &nbsp; [blog](https://blog.brahmlower.io)